How BuyerFlo drafts your emails

 Your picked voice has real effects:

-- Warm — starts with a friendly opener, uses first names, softer asks, ends with appreciation
+- Warm — friendly opener, first names, softer asks, ends with appreciation

-- Professional — direct but courteous, role-based address ("listing agent" when name is unknown), minimal pleasantries
+- Professional — direct but courteous, role-based address when name is unknown, minimal pleasantries

 - Direct — no preamble, minimum words, explicit asks, firm timelines